davekelly/DH-Boilerplate/readme.md

 # DH-Boilerplate

-A bare-bones (work-in-progress) Laravel 4 app setup for projects.
+A bare-bones (work-in-progress) Laravel 4 app setup for Digital Humanities projects.
 This is not a completed app, just a skeleton with useful back- and front-end libraries, etc included.
+It won't do anything out-of-the-box.

 ##Requirements